SonarSource/SonarTS/CONTRIBUTING.md

 ## Debugging in Visual Studio Code

-:warning: Make sure to open the `sonarts-code` directory, and not the root `SonarTS` one.
+:warning: Make sure to open the `sonarts-core` directory, and not the root `SonarTS` one.

 ![image](https://user-images.githubusercontent.com/2317341/34045676-3e0456b0-e1aa-11e7-9278-7e109512de79.png)